tldr-pages/tldr/pages/common/ncu.md

 > `ncu` only updates dependency versions in `package.json`.
 To install the new versions, run `npm install` afterwards.
 > More information: <https://github.com/raineorshine/npm-check-updates>.

-- List outdated npm packages in the current directory:
+- List outdated dependencies in the current directory:

 `ncu`